alcantariel/ocp-java-17/Chapter 01/README.md

 int million2 = 1_000_000;
 ```

-It's possible to add underscores anywhere except at the beginning of a literal, the end of a literal, right before a decimal point, or right after a decimal point.
+It is possible to add underscores anywhere except at the beginning of a literal, the end of a literal, right before a decimal point, or right after a decimal point.

-We can even place multiple underscore characters next to each other, although it's not recommended.
+We can even place multiple underscore characters next to each other, although it is not recommended.

 ### Using Reference Types